March 15, 2008

 About Me

-Doug Smith is a consultant, writer, thinker, historian, teacher, lawyer and inventor who has made distinguished contributions in wide-ranging ways:
+Doug Smith is an advisor, writer, thinker, historian, teacher, lawyer and inventor with a broad range of experience:

 Management thinking and practice

-- Acknowledged as one of the world’s leading management thinkers and consultants
+- Acknowledged as one of the world’s leading management thinkers and advisors

-- Has contributed to innovation, strategy and change in scores of organizations across more than forty industries in all three sectors: private, government and non-profit
+- Has contributed to innovation, strategy and change in scores of organizations across nearly fifty industries in all three sectors: private, government and non-profit

 - Cited in High Impact Consulting for having the number one impact of all consultants mentioned.
 His philosophy and practices routinely generate better than 50:1 returns